pciang/cloudflare-exporter/README.md

   -scrape_delay=300: scrape delay in seconds, defaults to 300 -cf_batch_size=10: cloudflare zones batch size (1-10) -metrics_denylist="": cloudflare-exporter metrics to not export, comma delimited list
+  -without_worker_analytics: A boolean flag, turned-off by default
+  -without_zone_analytics: A boolean flag, turned-off by default
+  -without_zone_colocation_analytics: A boolean flag, turned-off by default
+  -without_load_balancer_analytics: A boolean flag, turned-off by default
 ```

 Note: `ZONE_<name>` configuration is not supported as flag.